hackclub/hackclub/applications/zach/tedx_teen_2015.md

 I believe that programming is the fixed-wing aircraft for inspiring agency in the next generation.

-### Please write 3 words that best describe you, what you do, or what you care about
+### Write 3 words that best describe you, what you do, or what you care about

 - Hacker
 - Agency